Director – Jafar Panahi – 2022 – Iran – Cert. 12a – 106m

 Read my alternate review for Reform magazine here.

-No Bears is out in cinemas in the UK on Friday, November 11th following its screening in the BFI London Film Festival 2022.
+It was previously out in cinemas in the UK on Friday, November 11th following its screening as a late addition to the BFI London Film Festival 2022.

 LFF 2022 Trailer: